trivago/gollum/README.md

 ### From source

 Installation from source requires the installation of the [Go toolchain](http://golang.org/).
-Gollum has [Godeps](https://github.com/tools/godep) support but this is considered optional.
+Gollum supports the Go 1.5 vendor experiment.
+The vendor folder is managed using govend.
+You can update dependencies by using `make vendor`.

 ```
-$ go get .
+$ go get
 $ go build
 $ gollum --help
 ```